Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs

-We show the result on the right of Fig.\ref{CP1_non2}, the overshooting value lies in the interval \beq [0.1358, 0.3954]. \eeq Also, as before, we find that the maximum overshooting happens at $U_1$ when $0<t<1/2$, and it happens at $U_{-1}$ when $1/2<t<1$.
-For any choice of $0<t<1$, the overshooting is non-trivial.
-We can vary the element size of elements adjacent $I_0$ from $h$, $2h$, $4h$, to $8h$, and get similar results of non-trivial overshootings.
-This shows that adaptive mesh refinements by bisection will not make the overshooting phenomena disappear for the continuous linear approximation.
+We show the result on the right of Fig.\ref{CP1_non2}.
+The overshoot value lies in the interval \beq [0.1358, 0.3954]. \eeq Also, as before, we find that the maximum overshoot happens at $U_1$ when $0<t<1/2$, and it happens at $U_{-1}$ when $1/2<t<1$.
+For any choice of $0<t<1$, the overshoot is non-trivial.
+We vary the element size of elements adjacent to $I_0$ from $h$, $2h$, $4h$, to $8h$, and get similar results of non-trivial overshoots.
+This shows that adaptive mesh refinements by bisection will not make the overshoot phenomenon disappear for a continuous linear approximation.